collective-soundworks/soundworks-plugin-sync/README.md

 ### Synchronizing audio events with `waves-masters`

-[`waves-masters`](https://github.com/wavesjs/waves-masters) is a library that provides low-level abstraction for scheduling and transport. it can be installed running
+[`waves-masters`](https://github.com/wavesjs/waves-masters) is a library that provides low-level abstraction for scheduling and transport.
+It can be installed from `npm` running:

 ```sh
 npm install --save waves-masters